opendilab/Gobigger-Explore/README.md

 ## :rocket: Release Version
 The current version is the latest version 0.3.0.
 1. What needs to be optimized in the future
-   - Application of advance algorithms.
+   - Application of advanced algorithms.
    - Design and study of advanced actions.
 2. Supervised Learning
    - Using bots to [generate data](https://github.com/opendilab/Gobigger-Explore/blob/main/my_submission/sl/generate_data_opensource.py) for supervised learning.